us-irs/sat-rs/satrs-book/src/actions.md

 # Working with Actions

 Space systems generally need to be commanded regularly.
-This can include commands periodically required to ensure a health system, or commands to reach the mission goals.
+This can include commands periodically required to ensure a healthy system, or commands to reach the mission goals.

 These commands can be modelled using the concept of Actions. the ECSS PUS standard also provides the PUS service 8 for actions, but provides few concrete subservices and specification on how